Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 Foundation" is for Perl 5 only, whereas "The Raku Foundation" would be for Raku only.
 While both are part of the Perl Mindset in the "Yet Another Society".

+## Draft guide for module developers

+The Raku team are grateful to all those who have developed modules for the language.
+We recognize that most contributors are doing so on a volunteer basis, and that this work is often done in one's (lack of) free time.

+This guide provides some suggestions on how module authors can handle the Perl 6 to Raku renaming.
+While there is a suggested timeline here, it is to be interpreted as "at your convenience", rather than an expectation to do these things quickly.

+### In the period immediately after the rename is agreed...

+You might consider:

+* Mentioning Raku in your module's README or other documentation.
+It's up to you if you wish to have something like "Raku (formerly Perl 6)", to stay findable for such searches for some time, or to simply adopt the Raku name right away.
+* Renaming the GitHub repository if it contains `p6` or `perl6` (remember to update the `sources` entry in `META6.json` if doing this).

+In this interest of your module continuing to work with existing Rakudo installations, please *do not*, at this point:

+* Change module file extensions away from `.pm6`
+* Rely on `.raku`, `Raku`, `$*RAKU`, and similar

+### Around the release of 6.e...

+This is expected to happen in 2020.
+At this point, you might consider:

+* Changing module file extensions (remembering to update `META6.json`)
+* Switching to use `.raku`, `Raku`, `$*RAKU`, and similar in the module's code (most modules will not be doing this anyway)
+* Dropping remaining mentions of Perl 6 in the documentation, unless it is there for historical interest